The mission of the Center for Collaborative Education (CCE) is to transform schools to ensure that all students succeed.

 Through our four strategic program areas, CCE drives our mission forward with a number of student-centered initiatives nationwide.
 Here's just a sample of the ways we're making an impact in our communities:

-- We're engaging with the MA state legislature and school districts and teachers across the state to move the Massachusetts Consortium for Innovative Education Assessment forward in the hopes of providing engaging, more equitable alternatives to standardized tests.
+We're engaging with legislators, school districts, and teachers across the state to move the Massachusetts Consortium for Innovative Education Assessment forward in the hopes of providing engaging, equitable alternatives to standardized tests.

-- We're working with the New Hampshire Department of Education to bring Quality Performance Assessments to New Hampshire in place of standardized tests.
+We're working with the New Hampshire Department of Education to bring Quality Performance Assessments to New Hampshire in place of standardized tests.
+These assessments complement students' day-to-day work and support deeper learning.

-- We're giving future teachers and administrators the tools they need to close the achievement gap in Los Angeles public schools and improve student achievement and instructional quality with the Los Angeles Urban Teachers Residency and Los Angeles New Administrators Program.
+We're giving future teachers and leaders the tools they need to close the achievement gap in Los Angeles public schools and improve instructional quality with the Los Angeles Urban Teachers Residency and Los Angeles New Administrators Program.